 9. E-Contract management

-This is the management which consists of managing payments, receivables, settlement of contracts, variations in contract, auditing, performance securities and all the relevant control activities and its electronic variation.
+This is the management which consists of managing payments, receivables, settlement of contracts, variations in contracts, auditing, performance securities, and all the relevant control activities and their electronic variation.

 E-procurement has several significant advantages to the companies as follows: